cortesana/README.md/README.md

 The aim of this project is to prepare a complete **README.md template** that can be modified to be used in a variety of projects.
 It will be expanded and revised as needed.

 *Disclaimer: This is a simple, ready-to-use template.
-READMEs can be very elaborate.*
+READMEs can be as elaborate as you need.*

 ## Table of contents
 - [To do](#to-do)